 Correspondingly, if $\Sigma_{n-2} \succeq S_{n-2}$, the extreme points of $\Phi_{n-1}(S_{-(n-1)})$ are given by

 where $P_{n-1}$ is also a symmetric idempotent matrix.
 Since $\Sigma_{n-1} \succeq S_{n-1}^* $, setting $S_{n-1}^{} = S_{n-1}^*$, we have

-Following identical steps, we obtain that any extreme point $(S_1^*,\ldots,S_n^*)$ of $\Psi$ should satisfy \eqref{eq:s2}. $\square$ \end{pf} In the next section, we address the tightness of the bound \eqref{eq:upp}, i.e., whether the lower bound can be achieved through certain sender policies or not.
+Following identical steps, we obtain that any extreme point $(S_1^*,\ldots,S_n^*)$ of $\Psi$ should satisfy \eqref{eq:s2}. $\square$ \end{pf} In the next section, we address the tightness of the bound \eqref{eq:upp}, i.e., whether {\cb the minimum of} the lower bound can be achieved through certain sender policies or not.